folio-org/mod-calendar/docs/testing.md

 If you only want to run certain test classes, use the `-Dtest=SomeClassTest` flag on Maven.
 You can also run only certain methods themselves with `-Dtest=SomeClassTest#testSomeMethod`.

+Please note, this is likely to produce strange (or entirely wrong) results from JaCoCo (for code coverage).

 ## Skipping Testing

 Some tests can be annoyingly slow for certain development build processes (particularly when debugging the build process itself).
-To skip unit tests, add `-DskipTests` to the command line.
-For integration tests, use `-DskipITs`.
+To skip tests, add `-DskipTests` to the command line.

 Please note, this is likely to produce strange (or entirely wrong) results from JaCoCo (for code coverage).